hariszaf/pema/README.md

 In order to get P.E.M.A. running to your environment, you first need to install Docker ( https://docs.docker.com/install/ ), in case you do not already have it.

 You should check your software version.
-Docker is avalable for both Windows, Mac and Linux.
-However, in case of Windows and Mac, if you have previous versions of those software, you migh need to install Docker toolbox ( https://docs.docker.com/toolbox/ ).
+Docker is avalable for all Windows, Mac and Linux.
+However, in case of Windows and Mac, you might need to install Docker toolbox instead ( https://docs.docker.com/toolbox/ ), if your System Requirements are not the ones mentioned below.

+**System Requirements**
+'''
+**Windows 10 64bit**: Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later).
+Virtualization is enabled in BIOS.
+Typically, virtualization is enabled by default.
+This is different from having Hyper-V enabled.
+For more detail see Virtualization must be enabled in Troubleshooting.
+CPU SLAT-capable feature.
+At least 4GB of RAM.

+**Mac** hardware must be a 2010 or newer model, with Intel’s hardware support for memory management unit (MMU) virtualization, including Extended Page Tables (EPT) and Unrestricted Mode.
+You can check to see if your machine has this support by running the following command in a terminal: sysctl kern.hv_support macOS El Capitan 10.11 and newer macOS releases are supported.
+We recommend upgrading to the latest version of macOS.
+At least 4GB of RAM
+VirtualBox prior to version 4.3.30 must NOT be installed (it is incompatible with Docker for Mac).
+If you have a newer version of VirtualBox installed, it’s fine.
+'''

 ### Installing